gabitzu3/BHIS_internship_notes_Gabi/Documentation Notes/DeceptionSystems/labs/CanaryToken_lab.md

 ---

-## Step 2: Set Up the Honeypot on MetaCTFD Windows + Kali VM
+## Step 2: Set Up the Honeypot on MetaCTF Windows + Kali VM

 Log into your Kali instance.